Error323/MAIM/README.markdown

 ### Globals

-The directory `src/globals` contains classes with functions ("callouts) which are available to all the existing Lua modules.
+The directory `src/globals` contains classes with functions (callouts) which are available to all the existing Lua modules.
 Examples of global classes are:

 * EcoState -- for economy-related queries and actions